proemmer/webpac-docs/README.md

 ##web api

 To visualize and test the web api we added swagger support.
+Whit this, you can also generate a proxy to easily call webpac from your C# application.

 ![System Overview](./images/Swagger.PNG)